 If your dog is averse to taking these foods, do not force-feed them.
 If this is the case, it is better to train your lovable pup to consume Vitamin E in supplement form.
 You may also try giving them specially-formulate Vitamin supplement foods in the form of kibbles or dog treats.

 If your dog is having a hard time swallowing Vitamin E pills or capsules, we suggest hiding the supplements in his or her food instead.
 With this technique, your dog will quickly gobble up the food without noticing that he has ingested the Vitamin E pill in the process.
+Find out more about dog pill shooter here.

 For pet parents whose dogs simply cannot be tricked, we recommend training the pup to consume Vitamin E supplement treats.
 They can even be used as a reward during obedience training.
 If this still doesn’t do the trick, we suggest integrating the Vitamin E treat to a throw-and-catch game.
 In this technique, you can condition your dog to catch the treat and eat it, making it more fun for them to consume Vitamin E than perceiving it as a chore.